Approaches to Patient Management

 • Patients with desmoid tumors seek both disease control and symptom improvement

-• According to the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®): In general, surgery is not considered a first-line treatment option for desmoid tumors, except in certain situations if agreed upon by a multidisciplinary tumor board2
+• According to the NCCN Guidelines: In general, surgery is not considered a first-line treatment option for desmoid tumors, except in certain situations if agreed upon by a multidisciplinary tumor board2

 • Desmoid tumor recurrence risk remains high even with clean margins: various independent studies report desmoid tumor recurrence rates after complete surgical resection of 15% to 30%.5-8 Some studies suggest that the majority of tumors recur within 5 years5,6,9